strimzi/kafka-access-operator/development-docs/DEV_GUIDE.md

 structure after everything is said and done should look like `/Library/Java/JavaVirtualMachines/openjdk-17.jdk`.
 After doing that run the command at the beginning again and this should link the file and allow you to use maven with OpenJDK version 17.

+## Run Pre-Requisites

+To start the operator you need the Strimzi Kafka and KafkaUser CRDs installed in your Kubernetes cluster.
+You can get these from the Strimzi [GitHub repository](https://github.com/strimzi/strimzi-kafka-operator/tree/main/packaging/install/cluster-operator), or use the [Strimzi quickstart guide](https://strimzi.io/quickstarts/) to also deploy the Strimzi cluster operator and a Kafka instance at the same time.

 ## Build and deploy from source